-Every year, the U.S. Refugees Admissions Program or USRAP welcomes (or “resettles”) a limited number of refugees into the United States.
-If you have fled a dangerous situation in your home country or know someone who has – perhaps a war, civil strife, or other social turmoil – you may be looking into where you can find a safe, permanent home, and whether the U.S. is an option for this.
+Every year, the U.S. Refugee Admissions Program or USRAP welcomes (or "resettles") a limited number of refugees into the United States.
+If you have fled a dangerous situation in your home country or know someone who has—perhaps a war, civil strife, or other social turmoil—you might be looking into where you can find a safe, permanent home, and whether the U.S. is an option for this.

-This article describes how refugees can become eligible for referrals to USRAP, where they can request such referrals, and what alternatives they should consider before choosing this route to the United States.
+This article describes how refugees can become eligible for referrals to USRAP, where they can request such referrals, and what alternatives they should consider before embarking on this possible route to the United States.

-First of all, you must appear to be a refugee — which in most but not all cases means that you have left your home country and cannot or do not want to return because of past persecution or the danger of future persecution on certain designated grounds.
-Note that fleeing a natural disaster will not qualify you as a refugee.
+First of all, you must appear to be a refugee—which in most but not all cases means you have left your home country and cannot or do not want to return because of past persecution or the danger of future persecution on one of five designated grounds.
+Note that fleeing a natural disaster or generalized strife will not qualify you as a refugee.

 If, like most refugees, you have fled to another country, then chances are you have found (or been directed to) local staff of the U.N.
-High Commissioner for Refugees (UNHCR), with whom you have officially registered your refugee status.
+High Commissioner for Refugees (UNHCR), and have officially registered your refugee status.
 If this has not happened, then contact a UNHCR Field Office as soon as possible.